 I am used to managing complex projects and multiple stakeholders within demanding timelines.

 I am now looking for a new opportunity that will allow me to grow my leadership skills by leading a creative information technology team.

 Here is one for a Marketing Manager who wishes to change industries:

 I am a Marketing Manager with nine years’ experience in the retail fashion industry.
 I have a proven track record of turning around underperforming brands, such as [BRAND A] and [BRAND B] through digital marketing strategies.
 I am used to managing annual marketing budgets up to 10mill.

 An excellent communicator with an emphasis on utilising the strengths of colleagues and creating an environment of forward-thinking ideas driven by business needs, sales targets and innovative marketing solutions.

 After a year of maternity leave, I am excited to return to work.
 Since I am a passionate foodie and looking for new challenges, I have decided to apply my skills in the consumer food industry now.

 You can email me at firstname.lastname@example.org if you have any questions around your CV, job hunt or career planning.
-You can also click here to book a FREE Strategy Call with me to discuss your job search or career planning.
+You can also You can also book a FREE Discovery Call or a Trial Coaching Sessions with me or one of my hand picked associate coaches here to discuss your job search or career planning.